The History of Sicily: From Ancient Times to Modern Day

 The Roman Empire Arrive on the Shores of Sicily

-For Sicily, the Roman time was pretty uneventful in terms of culture.
+Roman times were pretty uneventful in terms of culture.
 The Romans treated Sicily with little respect.
-They were mostly interested in the island's fertile soil and strategic location.
-At Roman times, much of Sicily was taken over by vast landed estates.
+They were primarily interested in the island's fertile soil and strategic location.
+In those times, much of the island was taken over by vast landed estates.

-This set a pattern of land tenure that ruined Sicilian agriculture for hundreds of years.
+This set a pattern of land tenure that ruined Sicilian agriculture for centuries.

 Liberty was almost extinguished.
 The slave gangs toiled naked in the fields.
 The harvest was sent to Rome.